shalinwick/ENSF381Lab5/README.md

 # Project Overview

-- The Goal of the lab was to
+- The goal of the lab was to understand JavaScript basics -

 ## Team Members